garylb2/async-js-example/docs/JSAsyncSyntax.md

 # JavaScript Async Syntax/Patterns

 Over the course of the history of JavaScript, there have been three major methods of consuming the results of asynchronous code.
+_N.B.: Node.js and every other JS interpreter is single-threaded, and all asynchronous behavior is done with context switching of the single thread._

 ## CallBacks
 The oldest, most venerable method of handling asynchronous behavior in Javascript is the usage of callbacks.
 A callback function reference is passed as a parameter to another function that initiates the asynchronous operation and which invokes the callback function with expected result parameters (usually _(err, result)_).